Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

-# Implement a simple Http Data Flow
+# Implement a simple "Consumer Pull" Http transfer flow

 The purpose of this example is to show a data exchange between 2 connectors, one representing the data provider and the other, the consumer.
 It's based on a consumer pull usecase that you can find